-Petrol and diesel prices decrease in Bhubaneswar, Check updated rates in your city
+Petrol and diesel prices decrease in Bhubaneswar, check updated rates in your city

-Bhubaneswar: The petrol and diesel prices have decreased in Odisha’s capital city Bhubaneswar on Sunday.
-The petrol and diesel price were recorded at Rs 103.05 and Rs 94.62, respectively.
+Bhubaneswar: The petrol and diesel prices have decreased slightly as compared to yesterday in Odisha’s capital city Bhubaneswar on Tuesday.
+The petrol and diesel price were recorded at Rs 103.19 and Rs 94.76, respectively.

 Likewise, the price of petrol and diesel in India’s capital New Delhi was recorded at Rs 96.72 and Rs 89.62, respectively.
 The cost of petrol in major cities of India has been recorded at Rs 102.63 in Chennai, Rs 106.03 in Kolkata, and Rs 106.31 in Mumbai, respectively.